Sophietje/Verification-Tool-Overview/Tools/Solvers/SAT/MiniSat.md

 #### Related tools (tools mentioned or compared to in the paper):
 [MiniSat+](../MiniSat+.md): Extension of MiniSat so it could participate in new categories of the SAT competition

+#### Meta
+:: SAT
+:: PV4 :: produces a satisfiability result for a formula